Beryl Becomes 'Very Tiny' First Hurricane Of Atlantic Season

 The Category 1 hurricane, the first of the 2018 Atlantic season, strengthened from a tropical depression to a hurricane within 24 hours, surprising specialists who dubbed it "Brazen Beryl."

 By midday Friday, Beryl was churning about 1,000 miles east of the Lesser Antilles in the eastern Caribbean; it's expected to reach land by late Sunday or early Monday.
-Forecasters say the storm will likely maintain its hurricane status as it approaches and crosses the islands.
+Forecasters say the storm is likely to maintain its hurricane status as it approaches and crosses the islands.

 "It is possible that we could have hurricane watches up for some of those islands by tonight," said Robbie Berg, a hurricane specialist at the National Hurricane Center.